 What to do

-- If you have the SIM card that came with your 5G device, you just need to activate it.
+- If you have the SIM card that came with your 5G device, you just need to use the activation steps.

-- If you no longer have the SIM that came with your 5G device, contact us or stop by a store for a replacement SIM.
+- If you no longer have the SIM that came with your 5G device, contact us or visit a store for a replacement SIM.